-15. Employee misconduct
+16. Employee misconduct

 Within the financial services industry, there have been a number of highly publicized cases involving fraud or other misconduct by employees of financial services companies in recent years, and the Company runs the risk that employee misconduct could occur.
-Misconduct by employees could include binding the Company to transactions that exceed authorized limits or present unacceptable risks, inappropriately or unprofessionally representing the Company on social or traditional media, or hiding unauthorized or unsuccessful activities including trading activities from the Company, which may result in reputational harm and unknown and unmanaged risks or losses.
+Misconduct by employees could include binding the Company to transactions that exceed authorized limits or present unacceptable risks, inappropriately or unprofessionally representing the Company on social or traditional media or hiding unauthorized or unsuccessful activities, including trading activities from the Company, which may result in reputational harm and unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, which could result in regulatory sanctions and serious reputational harm.
+Employees may intentionally or unintentionally download software to the Company's systems or networks which may result in a cybersecurity breach and the subsequent financial, operational and reputational costs that accompany such a breach.
 Finally, employees may misappropriate the Company's proprietary intellectual property, cash and other financial assets for their own personal gain.
 It is not always possible to prevent employee misconduct and the precautions the Company takes to deter and detect this activity may not be effective in all cases.

-16. Inadequate risk management policies and procedures
+17. Inadequate risk management policies and procedures